How to Reduce Your Belongings and Declutter Your Home

 The goal of the first pass is to discard any junk, and familiarize yourself with the items you’re dealing with.

 This first pass may take hours or days depending on the size and condition of the space, and that’s okay!
 Take your time.
-Once completed, you may need to flop on the couch and binge some Cheetos do a dump/recycling/donation run.
 Now you’re ready for the next step: the second pass!

 THE SECOND PASS